 No!
 Don’t do that to yourself or to your child.
 You should never allow stress or anxiety or fear to influence your decisions, especially when it comes to raising a child.
 Your children need to know that you’re in control, not them.
 For one, they’ll actually be more comfortable knowing they have someone to rely on.
 Two, when they’re older, they’ll respect you and love you for being a parent.
 And three, they behave better when they know who (to borrow from Pamela Druckerman) “the decider” really is.

-For my household, I’ve come up with a course of action that I’m comfortable with and that appears to work for my daughter.
-And that solution is offering a healthy alternative, which she always accepts at some point.
-So, let’s say G doesn’t want to eat the dinner I made.
+For my household, I came up with a course of action that I was comfortable with and that appeared to work for my toddler.
+And that solution was offering a healthy alternative, which she always accepted at some point.
+So, let’s say G didn’t want to eat the dinner I made.
 She’s tasted the salmon and broccoli, but decided she’s not going to eat it.
 Maybe she’s asking for cookies, maybe she’s only said that she’s “all done with dinner” and decides to leave the table.
 Either way, she’s not eating the meal I made that the rest of the family is eating.
 What do I do?

-As for now, it goes something like this: “If you’re still hungry, you can eat either an apple or a banana.
+It went something like this: “If you’re still hungry, you can eat either an apple or a banana.
 If you don’t eat either your dinner, an apple, or a banana, you’re going to bed hungry.”
 That’s it.
-I don’t give her too many options because that becomes overwhelming; a lot of kids are indecisive and make easier decisions when they have few choices.
-A different night, maybe I’ll offer her an egg or yogurt (depending on whether she had either earlier that day).
+I didn’t give her too many options because that becomes overwhelming for young children; a lot of kids are indecisive and make easier decisions when they have few choices.
+A different night, maybe I’d offer her an egg or yogurt (depending on whether she had either earlier that day).
 How about a salad or some fresh veggies?
-If she asks for something completely different, but it’s healthy, I absolutely say yes.
-As long as she’s eating something healthy and it doesn’t require me to cook an entirely separate meal, I’m game.
-You go right ahead and eat that.
+If she asked for something completely different, but healthy, I would absolutely say yes.
+As long as she was eating something healthy and it didn’t require me to cook an entirely separate meal, I’d be game.

 Now, the key to this alternative working is that you need to know what healthy foods your child actually likes–most like some form of fruit, so it’s always good to keep these in the house, even if it’s frozen fruit that you need to defrost first.
-It might look a little mushy to you, but your toddler probably doesn’t care!
-And if you can’t think of a single healthy food your child likes, well…a misstep was made somewhere between now and when your baby first started eating and that’s something you’ll need to work to fix and a topic I’ll discuss at another time.
+It might look a little mushy to you, but your toddler may not care!
+And if you can’t think of a single healthy food your child likes, well…that’s an entirely different issue you’ll need to work to fix.

 P.S.
 For a closer look at why you shouldn’t replace a healthy diet with junk food “just so [your child] eats SOMETHING,” watch this BBC documentary, “Fast Food Babies”.
 It’s an eye-opener.